 TOWARD UNIVERSAL IMMUNIZATION COVERAGE AS A CORNERSTONE FOR HEALTH AND DEVELOPMENT IN AFRICA

 The Ministerial Conference on Immunization in Africa took place on February 24-25 2016 in Addis Ababa, Ethiopia.
+At the close of the conference, ministers signed the historic Addis Declaration on Immunization (ADI).
+The ADI is a significant framework for the future of immunization on the continent.

 African leaders—including health and finance ministers—came together in Addis Ababa, which made the conference a powerful platform for governments to demonstrate their commitment to expanding access to vaccines across the continent.
 The event also brought together advocates, technical experts, policymakers, donors and journalists to examine how best to drive forward immunization across Africa, ensuring every child has access to the vaccines they need.